 Data analysts glean insights from data to help businesses make better decisions.
 Learn what you can expect from an entry-level data analyst position and how to get started today.

-As data becomes increasingly important to business’ daily operations and decision making processes, so too has the role that data analysts play in the professional world.
+As data becomes increasingly important to the daily operations and decision-making processes in business settings, so too has the role that data analysts play in the professional world.
 In fact, the World Economic Forum’s The Future of Jobs Report 2020 ranked data analysts and scientists as the positions with the most increased demand, indicating their value to employers across multiple industries .

 The data is clear: it’s a good time to start out as a data analyst.
 Below, you will learn more about what you can expect from an entry-level data analyst position and how to get started.